gethiox/HIDI/README.md

 - You can connect whatever number of HID devices you want, completely dynamically!

 # Initial status of the project
-It is just in usable state as a beta release, but already feature-rich and stable enough in my opinion.
+It is just in usable state as a beta release, but already feature-rich and stable.
 There is a small list of missing functionality that I want to implement:
 - YAML configurations for devices, currently configurations are hardcoded and can be only changed by modifying the code.
 - Arpeggiator and other MIDI effects, MIDI clock sync